fabricedesre/servonk/readme.md

 ## Dependencies

-You need a version of cmake that can cross compile Angle.
-The version shipped with Ubuntu 17.10 is *not* working, so I downgraded to cmake 3.5.2.

 Do a b2g build first for your device (eng or userdebug to get root access), as this is not properly setup with the Android build system yet.

 ## Building